Our Club Rowing Philosophy.....

 Christchurch secondary schools that are affiliated to the Club are:

 - Cashmere High School

 - Christchurch Boys' High School

 Most regattas are held in the weekends and are both days (travel Friday night and return to Chch after racing on Sunday PM).
 We do have an annual training camp in early January for 5-6 days which we encourage everyone to attend.
-The season culminates for the out of School athletes with the National Champs which are held over 5 days in February and for the Secondary School Rowers the finale is Maadi Cup (NZSS Champs), this is a six day regatta held during summer tournament week.
+The season culminates for the club squad with the National Champs which are held over 5 days in February.
+We release a calendar at the start of each season that outlines all the regattas and dates though to the national champs.